-

 Electric car charging in public

-How to power up on the go
+How to power up away from home

 To help you plan for smoother journeys, here’s a guide with expert help from Energy Saving Trust.